Sonicadvance1/wfe_mutex/README.md

 Microbenchmark waits for a value to change using the waitx, pkgwait, or wfe instructions and times how long it waits before spuriously waking up even with the value not changing.

-Having the average closer to the maximum is better in this instance, and having a higher maximum means less spurious wake-ups.
+Having the average closer to the maximum is better in this instance.
+- Having a higher maximum means each wait between spurious wake-ups lasts longer
+- Having a higher minimum means less likely to have spurious short waits

 | Device | Cycle-Counter frequency | Min | Max | Average |
 | - | - | - | - | - |